 1 1/2 cups overripe pureed bananas (about 4 medium bananas)

 1. Preheat the oven to 350°F. Line an 8 x 8-inch baking pan with parchment paper.

 2. In a food processor or blender, puree the bananas.
 Add in almond butter and cocoa powder and blend until smooth.

-3. Pour batter into prepared pan.
-Place into oven.
+3. Pour batter into the prepared pan.
+Place into the oven.
 Bake for about 20 minutes.
 The brownie batter should have puffed up, the surface should be dry.
 The batter should no longer be jiggly but should still feel soft and not firm if you press on it.
 Let brownies cool completely before cutting and eating.

 Get more healthy recipe ideas—and share your own favorites—in Well+Good's Cook With Us Facebook group.